SDJA student singing into a microphone, backed by a band on stage

 The Arts

-A student plays a guitar on stage during a concernt.
+A girl on stage as Moana during a school play

 Music